LuYeZhan/GTH-Barcelona-ConsoleLu/README.md

 * [Lu Ye Zhan - Lu](https://www.linkedin.com/in/lu-ye-zhan-fullstackdeveloper/)

-## :tada: Why is this so awesome?
+Why is this so awesome?

 * It's the first app focused on connecting volunteers with people with special needs where volunteers can help these, according to their special requests while travelling.
 * Connecting people.
 * Make a better society by helping each other.
 * Social project.

-## :hammer_and_wrench: Installation
+Installation

 1. Clone the Repo.
-2. Open the project directory and run npm install in the command line.
+2. Open the project directory and run npm install in the command line in the client. npm run start-dev in the server.
 3. Run npm start to execute the project in local.

 [Server API Github](https://github.com/LuYeZhan/kiwiem-server)

-## :bulb: Devstack
+Devstack

- - Client-side: React
+ - Client-side: React, Saas(gsap), Socket.io
  - Server-side: NodeJs, MongoDB, Express

-Libraries:

- - React socket.io
- - Gsap (Navbar)

 ## User Stories